High-Sensitivity Cardiac Troponin I Measurement for Risk Stratification in a Stable High-Risk Population

 This is another analysis, similar to the one done with hs-cTnT in the PEACE trial, showing the prognostic significance of hs-cTnI in defining risk in the HOPE trial cohort.
 Twenty-two percent of patients had values above the 99th% upper reference limit; however, even the tertile below that value was at significant increased risk despite extensive multivariate correction.
 These data add to the robust literature now extant indicating that hs-Tn assays will have a major role in predicting events in putatively stable individuals.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Vascular Medicine, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Acute Heart Failure, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

 Keywords: Coronary Artery Disease, Stroke, Acute Coronary Syndrome, Myocardial Infarction, Troponin T, Peripheral Vascular Diseases, Biological Markers, Troponin I, Cardiology, Heart Failure, Peptide Fragments, Confidence Intervals, Diabetes Mellitus, Natriuretic Peptide, Brain